Syed-Shahzaib-Hussain/Task-Adapter-Copy/_posts/2014-10-19-task-adapter-2-8-1-bigfixes.md

 - Uncategorized
 - release
 ---
 <p>The new release has several User Interface bugs fixed.
-No changes in the data connectors themselves (Jira, Redmine, etc).</p>
+No changes in the data connectors themselves (JIRA, Redmine, etc).</p>